 - The offset can change if the PID sensor has limescale build up – if the PID sensor in the boiler has limescale buildup (and they have a higher probability to do so on PID dual boiler espresso machines), and we have seen up to a 40 °F difference between the grouphead water and the programmed temperature.
 Although some manufacturers use the offset as a selling point, it can literally drive one nuts as this becomes a false pretense.
 In our opinion, it is best to use the average of 20 when initially programming the machine, and the best way to determine your optimum taste is to change the programmed temp based on the taste in the cup leaving all other parameters is the espresso extraction process being equal – just like one would only change grind settings with all other things being equal.
 This is really the best way to get the machine to the right temp for your coffee bean / blend.
 This is why we do not believe that offset programmability is an important factor for PID machines at this time.

 Thank you for reading about heat exchange espresso machines vs dual boiler espresso machines!
-Have any questions for clarification or are you interested in purchasing an HX espresso machine or DB espresso machine?
+Have any questions or are you interested in purchasing a heat exchange espresso machine or dual boiler espresso machine?
 Then feel free to contact us via phone or send an email using the Contact Us link!

 Please note the above information is subject to copyright.
 It cannot be published by any means without the expressed written consent of 1st-line Equipment, LLC.